ins368-projects/use-testing-library/README.md

 ## About TDD

-TDD or Test Driven Development is a test methodology that enfizies on testing first and making the production code after.
-The workflow in this methodology consists on basically two steps:
+TDD or Test Driven Development is a test methodology that emphasizes testing first and making the production code after.
+The workflow in this methodology consists of basically repeating the following two steps until there is no more code to write:

 1. Make a test of a function or class that is not already implemented.
 2. Write the implementation code.
-3. Repeat until there are no more testing elements.

-## Some commands description
+## Useded Gradle commands

 - `gradle test`: It's to execute tests.
 - `gradle build`: Assembles and tests this project.
 Also create a serie of documents including tests in `build/reports/tests/test/index.html`.